 Why do I need an evaluation agreement?

 Many of my clients ask me why they can’t just finalize the deal with a handshake, and as much as I miss the days when multimillion dollar deals where agreed that way, unfortunately, times have changed.
 Today, people are quick to sue or turn to legal solutions, and the business etiquette of the past just isn’t the same.
 Just imagine that the software installed by the startup mistakenly deletes important information from your client’s database, or that it enables hackers to damage your client’s files.
 Or maybe your software ‘just’ causes your client’s website to crash for a few hours – causing substantial monetary damages.
 In order to protect yourself and your company, you need to have an evaluation agreement in place.
 Additionally, if you’re the startup, you want to prevent your customer from stealing the implementation and methods behind your idea.
-Now although this is rare, it can, and does, happen (watch this short movie trailer as an example – it is based on a true story)
+Now although this is rare, it can happen (watch this short movie trailer – it is based on a true story)

-- An evaluation agreement which does not include a purchase/license to use the software/product afterwards (“Short Evaluation”).
+- An evaluation agreement which does not also include a purchase/license to use the software/product afterwards (“Short Evaluation”).

 - An evaluation agreement which does include a purchase/license agreement to continue using the software/product (“Long Evaluation”).

-With the Short Evaluation agreement, once the evaluation is completed, either each party goes their own separate way, or the parties need to negotiate whether or not the potential customer is going to purchase the software, and if they are, then under what terms (price, quantity etc.).
-With the Long Evaluation, the main part of the agreement are the sections that cover the purchase or license to use the software – meaning that the entire agreement – including the purchase or license sections, is negotiated before the evaluation period begins.
-This means that there is no need for the parties to re-negotiate the terms of purchasing the software once the pilot period is done, because they have already pre-defined the required results which activate the purchase agreement.
+With the Short Evaluation agreement, once the evaluation is completed, either each party goes their own separate way, or the parties need to now sit and negotiate whether or not the potential customer (the company) is going to purchase the software, and if they are, then under what terms (price, quantity etc.).
+With the Long Evaluation agreement, the main part of the agreement are the sections that cover the purchase or license to use the software – meaning that the entire agreement – including the purchase or license sections, is negotiated before the evaluation period begins.
+This means that there is no need for the parties to re-negotiate the terms of purchasing the software once the pilot period is done, because they have already defined the required results which activate the purchase/license agreement.

 Which type of evaluation agreement is preferred?

 Both agreements have advantages and disadvantages.
-The Short Evaluation saves a lot of time and money (from a legal perspective) seeing how it covers less aspects, and therefore requires less negotiation time.
+The Short Evaluation agreement saves a lot of time and money (mainly from a legal perspective) seeing how it covers less aspects, and therefore requires less negotiation time.
 This is important when (1) one or both sides are paying high legal fees, (2) either side is in a hurry to get started, or (3) the potential customer (the company looking to try your software) doesn’t have much ‘patience’ for back and forth negotiations with you and in doing so you (the startup) may risk losing the deal.
 The disadvantage of starting with a Short Evaluation agreement is that if the pilot period is successful, you will now have to begin negotiating the purchase agreement of the software – which will take time and money anyway.
 The advantage of the Long Evaluation is that it saves you time and money re-negotiating the purchase agreement after you’ve done the evaluation.
-The disadvantage is that it may often lead to tension due to the extended negotiations, and you may often need to amend it after the evaluation (more time and money) because at the time of signing the agreement (before the evaluation was done), you didn’t yet know all the figures and facts (for example, you may not know how successful or unsuccessful your product is – especially if you’re a startup).
+The disadvantage is that it may often lead to tension due to the extended negotiations, and you may need to amend the agreement after the evaluation (more time and money) because at the time of signing the agreement (before the evaluation was done), you didn’t yet know all the figures and facts (for example, you may not know how successful or unsuccessful your product is – especially if you’re a startup).

 Which agreement you select, really depends on your specific situation.
 If you know it’s going to be difficult ‘getting in the door’ with the potential customer, and you’re confident of the results, it is better to use the Short Evaluation agreement, so that the deal doesn’t get stuck with the potential customer’s legal department (which might eventually lead to the trial period never happening).
 If you’re dealing with a potential customer that is more flexible (or their lawyers are more easy going – I know, hard to believe right?), then it is advised to use the Long Evaluation agreement, and get the negotiation over and done with in one round of negotiations.
 In my opinion, if you believe in your service/product, then another big advantage of using a Short Evaluation agreement (the one without the purchase agreement) is that if the evaluation is successful, then you will have the upper hand in the negotiation, seeing how the potential customer will be a lot more interested in your product / software – this is more of a business aspect, but it of course also affects the legal one.

-The most important aspects that the evaluation agreement must to cover (agreement without a purchase agreement):
+The most important aspects that the evaluation agreement must cover (agreement without a purchase agreement):